 Fun fact: The Deal Pier is the last remaining fully intact leisure pier in Kent and is a grade II listed building.

-More coast path walks near Dover and Deal
+More coastal path walks near Dover and Deal

-Folkestone to Dover walk – The section of coast path before the Dover to Deal walk.
+Folkestone to Dover walk – The is the section of coastal path before the Dover to Deal walk.
 Also nice and cliffy.
-If I had to pick between the two, I would probably pick the Folkestone to Dover walk.
+If I had to pick between the two, I would probably pick the Folkestone to Dover section.
 But it’s close.

-Deal to Sandwich – The section of coast path after the Dover to Deal walk.
-This one is super flat with no cliffs.
+Deal to Sandwich – The is the section of coastal path after the Dover to Deal walk, but very different as it’s super flat with no cliffs.
 It’s a totally different vibe.
 If you want a simple easy walk, then this could work.
 If you want something hilly with great views, this is not the one.

-Alternatively, you can catch a train north along the coast, in under 20min you will reach Margate, Ramsgate and Sandwich.
+Alternatively, if you catch a train north along the coast, in under 20min you will reach Margate, Ramsgate, and Sandwich…

 Margate to Ramsgate – This walk takes you along long stretches of nice sandy beach, with some nice cliffs.

-Ramsgate to Sandwich – This walk involves a bit of a nature reserve and one of the most well preserved medieval towns in England.
+Ramsgate to Sandwich – This one involves a bit of a nature reserve, and one of the most well preserved medieval towns in England.

 Or, if you go slightly further north, you could try: